Serve within the church

 The Coordinating Council consists of elected coordinators and officers who are active members of the congregation.
 The Council represents and acts on behalf of the congregation as a decision-making and policy-setting body between congregational meetings.
 They bring to a congregational meeting any issues which are core to the ministry and mission of the congregation or which are potentially controversial.

 Each coordinator represents one of eight ministry areas.
-Those teams provide oversight for Building and Grounds, Christian Formation, Finance, Outreach, Preschool, Trustees, Welcome, and Worship and Congregational Care.
+Those teams provide oversight for Building and Grounds, Christian Formation, Finance, Outreach, Trustees, Welcome, and Worship and Congregational Care.
 Coordinators and Team Leaders are elected at our Annual Meeting at the end of January.
 Within each of these ministry areas are many opportunities to participate on either an ongoing or a task-focused basis.
 A member of the Leadership Development Team will help you match your interests with opportunities.

 Building and Grounds

 The Building and Grounds team welcomes skilled and unskilled labor to help maintain our historic building with repairs and improvements, clean-ups, technology upgrades, as well as maintaining proper liability and property insurance coverage.
 If you have a skill, chances are that our beautiful old building has a need!